Search our database of grants projects funded since 2010. Grants can be searched by keyword, type and year.

 A grant to fund a report that explores the application and relevancy of the concept of environmental justice in Victoria, and in Australia more broadly.

-This project examines why a high number of clients experiencing financial hardship are sued by local councils for unpaid rates.
-Grant no.: G11-045
+About the project This project examined why a high number of clients experiencing financial hardship are sued by local councils for unpaid rates.

 A grant to fund a documentary about three girls who took Football Victoria to VCAT.